k2view-academy/K2View-Academy/articles/09_translations/01_translations_overview_and_use_cases.md

 <web>

 A Translation is a Fabric Studio object used for transforming data in the Fabric .NET Studio.
 Translation objects don't exist in the Web Studio.
-In the Web Studio, the data transformation rules can be defined using MTable or by various Actors that can be added to a Broadway population flow.
+In the Web Studio, the data transformation rules can be defined using MTable and several dedicated Actors that can be added to a Broadway flow.

 [Click for more information about MTable objects.](06_mtables_overview.md)